Asymmetry-aware Scalable Locking: Related Work

 Delegation locks~\cite{flat,rcl,ffwd,sanl,revisit,psim,oyama1999executing} reduce the data movement by executing all critical sections in one core (the lock server), which significantly improves the throughput in NUMA.
-Although placing the lock server on big cores can hide the weak computing capacity of little cores (similar to~\cite{acs,acceinamp,bis}, but big cores are dedicated for acceleration), it requires the big cores busy polling, which wastes a big core and violates the energy target when the contention is low. \design{} achieves good performance in variant contention levels.
-A more severe obstacle of using delegation lock is that it requires non-trivial code modifications to convert all critical sections into closures, which brings enormous engineering work due to the complexity of real-world applications.
+Although placing the lock server on big cores can hide the weak computing capacity of little cores, it requires the big core busy polling, which wastes a precious big core and violates the energy target at lower contention.
+A more severe obstacle to using the delegation lock is that it requires non-trivial code modifications to convert all critical sections into closures, which brings enormous engineering work due to the complexity of real-world applications.
 Instead, \design{} only requires linking and, if latency-critical, inserting few lines of code to specify the latency SLO.

+There are also self-tuning locks~\cite{self-tuningTAS, mutable, spin-then-parklock} that tune some internal parameters at runtime. \design{} can be regarded as one such lock considering its self-adaptive reorder window.
+However, existing self-tuning locks target solving different problems and thus have different designs.
+Specifically, reactive lock~\cite{self-tuningTAS} tunes the back-off time in spinlock to reduce the contention; mutlock~\cite{mutable} tunes the number of busy spinning threads to hide the wakeup latency in blocking locks (also named as \textit{window}, but it is a different mechanism: its \textit{spinning window} is per-lock and restricts how many threads can busy spin; \design{}'s \textit{reorder window} is per-thread and controls how long others can reorder); locks in \cite{spin-then-parklock} tune the spinning threshold before parking for better throughput.
+Unlike them, \design{} tunes the reorder window to preserve a new AMP-aware lock ordering for better scalability on AMP.
+Existing self-tuning locks do not preserve a specific lock ordering and fail to scale on AMP.

+\design{} blocks some competitors from little cores to prioritize big cores.
+Some existing locks~\cite{mutable,spin-then-parklock,mallock} also leverage concurrency restrictions for different targets.
+Mutlock~\cite{spin-then-parklock} and locks in \cite{spin-then-parklock} park some competitors to save CPU; Malthusian lock~\cite{mallock} only allows a subset of competitors to lock for reducing contention.
+Those locks target SMP, and their techniques cannot solve the scalability issue in AMP.
+Facing the asymmetry, it is challenging to restrict certain competitors for better performance. \design{} adopts an SLO-guided runtime restriction (through reorder window) and achieves good scalability in AMP.

 Computing capacity can also be asymmetric in SMP when using DVFS.
 Previous work~\cite{TURBO, dvfs-lock-acc, dvfs-identify-cs} boosts the frequency of the lock holder to gain better throughput.
 However, unlike DVFS, the asymmetry in AMP is inherent.
 Thus, those techniques also cannot be applied to AMP.